 There is a Basque Pelota World Championship which is organized every year, with France the most successful team.

 - Valencian Pilota — a traditional handball sport played in the Valencian Community of Spain, there is no wall, players hit the ball across a line or net.

 - Valencian Frontó — modified Valencian Pilota version of the original Basque Pelota game.
 The players don't stand face-to-face as in the more popular Valencian Pilota but share a common playing area.

 - Jai Alai — a sport derived from Basque Pelota, usually played indoors.
 Popular in many Latin American countries.

-- Frontenis — players use a racket to hit a rubber ball against a wall.
+- Frontenis — players use a racket to hit a rubber ball against a single wall.

 - International Fronton — played by striking a ball onto a wall with bare hands, using rules adapted from many wall ball sports.

-- Xare — a racket sport, a form of Basque pelota, where players face each other across a net which is strung across the middle of an indoor court.
+- Xare — a racket sport, a form of Basque pelota, where players face each other across a net that is strung across the middle of an indoor court.

 - Pala Corta, Rubber-paleta

 - Fives — an English sport in which a ball is propelled against the walls in a specially designed court by using a bare or gloved hand.